-Look at the textures of the paint chipping, the worn iron, and keep an eye out for the unexpected bursts of colors.
+As you make your way through photographing New orleans, look at the textures of the paint chipping, the worn iron, and keep an eye out for the unexpected bursts of colors

-2: Pink might be the unofficial color of the city
+2: Pink, the unofficial color of the city

 3: Mardi Gras beads draping on everything

-Another detail you will notice when photographing New Orleans are that Mardi Gras beads draped on everything.
-This is more prevalent in the Spring during Mardi Gras season, but often the beads linger in hard to reach places and with those who embrace them as a form of permanent decoration around town.
+Another detail you will notice when photographing New Orleans is that Mardi Gras beads draped on everything.
+This is more prevalent in the Spring during Mardi Gras season, but often the beads linger in hard-to-reach places and with those who embrace them as a form of permanent decoration around town.